Strong Eyes = Faster Reaction Times

 Eye circles.
 Eye circles strengthen and tone your ocular muscles.
 They’re a “total body” workout for your eyes.

-- Roll your eyes clockwise in a full circle.
+- Roll your eyes in a full circle.
 Do this twenty times, and then rest for 10 seconds.

 - Next, roll your eyes counterclockwise twenty times.